CATEM1NAL/APyday-2/README.md

 what's the goal?

 ## So what *is* the goal?
-Beat 6 (or 4) heists in a row without failing.
+Beat X amount of heists in a row without failing.
 The heists are grouped into tiers that loosely follow heist complexity/story progress, so later heists tend to be heists that are grander in scale or concept than those that come before.
-Jewelry Store and Ukrainian Job are only valid in the 1st of 6 heist tiers for example (and you literally won't play them in 4 heist mode!).
+Jewelry Store and Ukrainian Job are only valid in the 1st of 6 heist tiers for example.

-Beating 6 heists in a row sounds easy, right?
+Beating a few heists in a row sounds easy, right?

 ## How is this hard?
 At the beginning the game starts on normal difficulty with one random mutator active.
 Every heist the difficulty